 I’ve created a detailed video tutorial to show how to paint wood furniture, and I’ve written out the instructions below the video.

-- Drop cloths – Lay down drop cloths under piece of furniture to prevent getting paint on floors.
+- Drop cloths – Lay down drop cloths under the pieces of furniture you’re going to paint.
+This will help to prevent getting paint on floors.

 - Remove any hardware – If your piece of furniture has handles, knobs or hinges, remove them with a screwdriver.

-- Fill holes – Fill any holes, dents or large scratches with wood filler.
+- Fill holes – Fill any holes, dents or large scratches that you may have on your wood furniture with wood filler.
 Let the wood filler dry, and then sand to smooth wood filler even with the wood surface.

-- Sand flat areas – Sand the wood with a 100 grit sandpaper or a sanding block, and wipe with a tack cloth.
+- Sand flat areas – Sand the wood with a sander, 220 grit sandpaper or a sanding block, and wipe clean with a tack cloth.
+(To get a smooth painted surface, you must remove all of the sanding dust from your furniture.
 You don’t need to sand the stain and varnish or finish completely off, you only need to scuff the finish so that the paint will adhere to the wood better.

 - Sand curved areas – On any curved parts of the wood, use a 220 grit sandpaper to scuff the surface.
 Wipe off sanding dust with a tack cloth.

 - Apply first coat of paint – Using a micro fiber roller on flat parts or a paint brush for curved parts of the wood, paint the whole furniture piece with one coat of Pittsburgh Paint’s Breakthrough paint.
 This first coat will not look pretty.
 It will be pretty thin, so the wood will still show through the paint.

 - Caulk any cracks or gaps – After two hours, if there are any cracks or gaps in parts of the wood furniture, caulk them with the paintable caulk.

 - Apply second coat of paint – After the caulk has dried, apply a second coat of paint.